R2D2-ver1/test/README.md

 # Hello, world!

-I study Python in Netology
+I study Python in Netology.

+GIT is great!